ajwdewit/pcse/doc/reference_guide.rst

 crops while the generic data providers only can hold a single set.
 This crop data providers is therefore suitable for running crop rotations with different crop types as the data provider can switch the active crop.
+Note that the YAMLCropDataProvider is configured by default to read the parameter files for the WOFOST model.
+However, the code itself is crop independent and can be used as well for other parameter sets with the same structure such as the parameters for the LINGRA grassland model.

 The most basic use is to call YAMLCropDataProvider with no parameters.
-It will than pull the crop parameters from the github repository at https://github.com/ajwdewit/WOFOST_crop_parameters::
+It will than pull the crop parameters for the WOFOST model from the github repository at https://github.com/ajwdewit/WOFOST_crop_parameters::

     >>> from pcse.fileinput import YAMLCropDataProvider